6 Visualizing distributions: Histograms and density plots

 We frequently encounter the situation where we would like to understand how a particular variable is distributed in a dataset.
-To give a concrete example, consider the passengers of the Titanic, which sank on April 15, 1912.
-There were approximately 1317 passengers on the Titanic (not counting crew), and we have reported ages for 756 of them.
+To give a concrete example, we will consider the passengers of the Titanic, a data set we encountered already in Chapter 5.
+There were approximately 1300 passengers on the Titanic (not counting crew), and we have reported ages for 756 of them.
 We might want to know how many passengers of what ages there were on the Titanic, i.e., how many children, young adults, middle-aged people, seniors, and so on.
 We call the relative proportions of different ages among the passengers the age distribution of the passengers.

 Because histograms are generated by binning the data, their exact visual appearance depends on the choice of the bin width.
 Most visualization programs that generate histograms will choose a bin width by default, but chances are that bin width is not the most appropriate one for any histogram you may want to make.
 It is therefore critical to always try different bin widths to verify that the resulting histogram reflects the underlying data accurately.
 In general, if the bin width is too small, then the histogram becomes overly peaky and visually busy and the main trends in the data may be obscured.
 On the other hand, if the bin width is too large, then smaller features in the distribution of the data may disappear.